 It is common for youth to have many new experiences as they age, including trying out substances such as alcohol or cannabis.
 Just because a youth is using substances doesn't mean they have a substance use problem.
 It may be exciting to use substances, but the risks are greater for anyone under the age of 25.
-Their minds and bodies are still developing, and substance use may lead to or affect physical or mental health problems.
+Their minds and bodies are still developing, and substance use may lead to or affect physical or mental health challenges.

 It is important to talk openly about substance use with your child starting at an early age.
 Help them to understand what substances are and the effects they can have on people’s lives.
-These honest conversations can help to build and maintain good relationships, trust and security.
-You can help your child develop the knowledge and skills they need to make decisions about substance use in the same way as eating, sexual activity, physical activity and other health-related behaviours.
+These honest conversations can help to build and maintain positive relationships, trust and security.
+You can help your child develop the knowledge and skills they need to make informed decisions about substance use in the same way as eating, sexual activity, physical activity and other health-related behaviours.

 If you are worried that your child may be using substances in a problematic way, you are not alone.
 Supporting a loved one can be stressful and confusing, so it is important to find information and support you can trust.

 Substance use refers to the use of alcohol or drugs, including substances like nicotine, caffeine, prescription drugs, and illegal drugs.
 Substances make us see, think, feel and behave differently than we usually do.